Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Discussion

 \subsubsection{Comparison with earlier 2D and 3D studies}

-Earlier studies of turbulent dynamo frequently used 2D MHD simulations \citep{2007ApJ...663L..41G,2009ApJ...695..825I,2012ApJ...747...98G,2014MNRAS.439.3490M}.
+Earlier studies of magnetic field amplification frequently used 2D MHD simulations \citep{2007ApJ...663L..41G,2009ApJ...695..825I,2012ApJ...747...98G,2014MNRAS.439.3490M}.
 The 2D simulation, however, does not complete the picture.
-In turbulent dynamo, magnetic field lines are stretched and folded to achieve amplification.
+In turbulent dynamo, magnetic field lines are stretched to achieve amplification.
 In a 2D simulation, the magnetic field lines cannot be stretched along the $z$-axis, and therefore the amplification is relatively weak (see the Appendix.~\ref{appendix}).